molupini/jenkinsBuilder/README.md

 Easily done in a Docker container.
 Make required changes within Dockerfile + compose files if necessary.
 When ready, simply use docker-compose to build your environment.
-This will create the *iac-ocean-blue, ...* services with necessary dependencies.
+This will create the *ocean-blue, ...* services with necessary dependencies.
-Once done, simply import postman.json into Postman:

 For dev, docker compose:
 ```sh